nihr43/centos-7-amd64-autoinst/README.md

 The following will give us an ISO that will boot and install with no intervaention.
 The installation will be a minimal install listening for root on ssh to be farther configured.

+Also available in this repository is a stand-alone script to complete the following.

 ## The kickstart

 CentOS uses a 'kickstart' file to initiate installation.
 This file is a manifest for CentOS' anaconda installer, and it provides post-install shell script functionality.
 It can be placed on an http server, or on the ISO itself.
 To keep things self-contained, it is nice to keep this file on the ISO itself.
 This means we need patch an installation ISO.